ShawnTheBeachy/j-store/README.md

 ## Notes

-The performance of JStore improved.
+The performance of JStore could be improved.
 However, since it is not intended to be used as long-term or production storage, I am leaving it as-is for now.
 It serves its purpose, which is to provide persistent storage for a small data-set when you are in the prototyping stage and just want persistent storage for testing without all the overhead of using, say, a SQL database.